craftgear/civitai_prompt_scraper/README.md

-# civitai_prompt_scraper
+# 🤖civitai_prompt_scraper

-Download images and metadata as a zip file
+A userscript to download images and metadata as a zip file.

+This is an userscript for ViolentMokey, _[click here](https://github.com/craftgear/civitai_prompt_scraper/raw/main/dist/prompt_scraper.user.js) to install_.

 ![download model previews](./_screenshots/model.png)

 ![download gallery images](./_screenshots/gallery.png)

-This is an userscript for ViolentMokey, [click here](https://github.com/craftgear/civitai_prompt_scraper/raw/main/dist/prompt_scraper.user.js) to install.

-## Caution
+## ⚠️Caution

 This userscript may slow down civitai.
-I recommend turn it off when you don't need it.
+I recommend turn it on only when you need it.

-## Special Thanks
+## 🌟Special Thanks

-This userscript is heavily inspired by [tehrobber/civitai-one-click-dl](https://github.com/tehrobber/civitai-one-click-dl)
+This userscript is heavily inspired by [tehrobber/civitai-one-click-dl](https://github.com/tehrobber/civitai-one-click-dl).